Keeping down weeds

 Weeds, so the saying goes, are just plants in the wrong place.
 The trouble is, there are so many of them.
 However much you might think dandelions are pretty, or ground elder has elegant leaves, if you stop to admire them too long you (and your plants) will quickly be overrun.

 You'll probably never be completely free of weeds, but it's quite possible to keep them well under control.
-In our Chislehurst, Newchurch, Canterbury and Welling garden centre you'll find all you need from weedkillers for persistent thugs, to garden hoes to deal with tiny annual weed seedlings before they get their heads too far above ground.
+In our Chislehurst, Newchurch, Canterbury, Welling and Newport garden centre you'll find all you need from weedkillers for persistent thugs, to garden hoes to deal with tiny annual weed seedlings before they get their heads too far above ground.

 For a really effective anti-weed strategy, tailor your approach to the weed you're tackling: here's how.